SekiroSake/angular2Prac/README.md

     ```
 ## Two Way Data binding
+* two way binding is just the combo of property binding and event binding
+  - ng2 may two one binding as two one way , so that it could be easier to debug
 * In angular 1, two way data binding is ngModel
 ```
 import {Component} from 'angular2/core'